baddison2005/baddison2005/README.md

 Here you will find projects that I have worked on and code I have written to analyze data.
 I am always keen to explore new ideas and develop new projects in astronomy and data science.
 If you would like to collaborate on a project, please do reach out via my email at <baddison2005@gmail.com>!

 I have recently started a data science blog post series, which you can find on my website at <https://www.astrobrett.com/data_science.html>.
-If you are interested in the research work I did as a professional astronomer, focused primarily on the discovery and characterization of exoplanets, please also check out my website <https://www.astrobrett.com/>.
+If you are interested in the research work I do as a professional astronomer, focused primarily on the discovery and characterization of exoplanets, please also check out my website <https://www.astrobrett.com/>.

 <p>&nbsp;</p>